Family Code of Conduct

 Establish a code of conduct or a written set of house rules and in so-doing make family responsibilities, behaviour and expectations clear for everyone.

-When my stepdaughter came to live with us 9 years ago, I started researching education on the Net and I found a website where a family’s home rules had been published.
-I adapted it for our home.
+When I started researching homeschooling on the Net in 1997, I found a website where a family's house rules had been published.
+I adapted them for our home.

-I am sharing this little document with you, not because I think it is a masterpiece, but because I think the CONCEPT is worth sharing.
+I am sharing our family rules with you, not because I think you need the rules themselves, but because I think the CONCEPT is worth sharing.

 You, you spouse and your children should have a family meeting and decide on some written rules for your home.
 You may have different values or belong to a different faith, so you will need to create your own set of regulations.